+Although most of Juvenile Court records are nonpublic, the Court provides access to the few records that are public through the Internet.
+Records may be accessed through the Wayne County Clerk of Courts web site at http://courtsweb.waynecourts.org/publicaccess/ Home.aspx/Search E-Filing The Court now accepts e-filed documents from registered users of the Benchmark system, cutting down on time spent and paper used.
+E-filing also gives attorneys 24/7 access to file pleadings from their own computer any time of the day or night, and on weekends.
+Credit Card Acceptance The Juvenile Court now accepts credit cards as a method of payment, subject to a small convenience fee.
 APPOINTED COUNSEL The U.S. and Ohio Constitutions require that parties to a criminal or quasi-criminal case understand their legal rights.
 In cases where there is a need for legal representation, and the parties are financially unable to pay for private counsel, attorneys must be appointed at public expense.
 The right to counsel arises when there is a potential for loss of liberty or when a fundamental substantive legal right is at issue, such as termination of parental rights.
-The Court paid a total of \$294,054.22 for appointed counsel in 2013 The Court paid \$90,103.04 of the \$294,054.22 for attorneys appointed to serve as guardians ad litem for children involved in abuse, neglect, and dependency cases.
+The Court paid a total of \$249,151.73 for appointed counsel in 2014 The Court paid \$77,017.93 of the \$249,151.73 for attorneys, and \$11,355.00 for non-attorneys appointed to serve as guardians ad litem for children involved in abuse, neglect, and dependency cases.
 Guardians ad litem are unbiased persons who assist the Court to investigate allegations of abuse, neglect, and dependency, and make recommendations regarding the best interests of the children in court cases.
 OUT OF HOME PLACEMENTS The Court's practice is to make use of local resources to rehabilitate youth.
-In some cases, however, community-based programs are not a viable option because of community safety issues, because the child's behavior presents a danger to his/her health and well being, or because the child has not been amenable to other efforts to effect change.
-In instances where it is necessary to place juveniles in private treatment facilities, group homes, therapeutic foster homes or Multi-County Juvenile Attention System (MCJAS) facilities, the Court system refers to this generally as "Out of Home Placement."
-Juveniles found delinquent because they have committed a misdemeanor or felony may be placed in detention locally.
-Those juveniles who have been delinquent because they have committed an act which, if committed by an adult, would be a felony, may be committed to the Ohio Department of Youth Services or a Community Corrections Facility.
-OUT OF HOME PLACEMENTS (Continued)
+In some cases, however, community-based programs are not a viable option because of community safety issues, or because the child's behavior presents a danger to his/her health and well-being, or because the child has not been amenable to other efforts to effect change.
+When it is necessary to place juveniles in private treatment facilities, group homes, therapeutic foster homes, or Multi-County Juvenile Attention System (MCJAS) facilities, the Court refers to this generally as "Out of Home Placement."